-The non-managing investors have expressed an interest in purchasing up to an aggregate of approximately 99% of \$250 million or \$247.5 million of the public units in this offering at the offering price (assuming the underwriter does not exercise its over-allotment option).
+The non-managing investors have expressed an interest in purchasing up to an aggregate of approximately 97.67% of \$250 million or \$244.19 million of the public units in this offering at the offering price (assuming the underwriter does not exercise its over-allotment option).
+However, we expect that a smaller amount of the public units in this offering will be offered by the underwriter to the non-managing investors than the amount for which the non-managing investors have expressed an interest.
 None of the non-managing investors has expressed to us an interest in purchasing more than 9.9% of the public units to be sold in this offering.
 There can be no assurance that the non-managing investors will acquire any public units, either directly or indirectly, in this offering, or as to the amount of the public units the non-managing investors will retain, if any, prior to or upon the consummation of our initial business combination.
 Because these expressions of interest are not binding agreements or commitments to purchase, the non-managing investors may determine to purchase a different number or no public units in this offering.
 In addition, the underwriter has full discretion to allocate the public units to investors and may determine to sell a different number or no public units to the non-managing investors.
 The underwriter will receive the same upfront discounts and commissions on public units purchased by the non-managing investors in this offering, if any, as it will on the other public units sold to the public in this offering.
-In addition, none of the non-managing investors has any obligation to vote any of their public shares in favor of our initial business combination.
+In addition, although the non-managing investors have agreed to vote their private placement shares in favor of an initial business combination, none of them has any obligation to vote any of its public shares in favor of our initial business combination.